Before Your Lessons: Overcoming Fear in a First-Time Swimmer

 2. Build Trust with your Instructor

-Listen to what the instructor has to say at the end of class; this can often include any behavioral issues during class or anything the instructor advises can be done at home to help.
-Feel free to ask quick questions on deck or even ask the instructor if you can call if you have any other questions.
-We are always open to emails as well and can respond as quickly as possible, often within the next 48 hours.
-Trust that your instructor knows what they are doing and if you don’t, feel free to ask them motives behind what they are doing.
-Try to avoid any negative speech on your concerns regarding your child’s progress if the child is present; make this conversation one on the phone or over email.
+Listen to what the instructor has to say at the end of class; this may include any behavioral issues during class or anything the instructor advises that can be done at home to help.
+Feel free to ask questions on deck or ask the instructor if you can call if you have any other questions.
+We are always open to emails as well and will respond as quickly as possible.
+Usually within the next 48 hours.
+Trust that your instructor knows what they are doing.
+If you don’t, feel free to ask them the motives behind what they are doing.
+Try to avoid any negative speech on your concerns regarding your child’s progress if the child is present; make this conversation on the phone or over email.

 3. Return Calls from Instructors

-Welcome calls are the most important calls of the session, as this is when the instructor learns from you what your child likes or doesn’t like, any behavioral issues, and your child’s experience.
-Use this time to express any concerns you have and to make sure your instructor knows that your child is a first time swimmer.
-If you know your child doesn’t like water in their eyes, make sure you let the instructor know before class starts.
+Welcome calls are the most important calls of the session.
+This is when the instructor learns from you what your child likes or doesn’t like.
+This is also the time to go over any behavioral issues and your child’s experience.
+Use this time to express any concerns you may have and let your instructor know if your child is a first-time swimmer.
+If you know your child doesn’t like water in their eyes, let the instructor know before class starts.
 During the session, we also provide progress calls, which are also important.
 If you notice continued fear from your child, open the line of communication with your instructor so you can both establish a game plan.
-Returning any missed calls is always important, and if you can’t find time to call, feel free to email them, and they may be able to answer you outside of normal hours.
+Returning any missed calls is always important.
+If you can’t find time to call, feel free to email them, and they may be able to answer you outside of normal hours.

 4. Excite Your Child

-If your child notices you tensing up everytime you attend practice because you dread them screaming during class, they’re going to notice and feel even more tense.
-Get your child excited for class, get them ready early, talk about swim class, play fun music in the car on the way to class!
-There are many ways, and you know how to excite your child best, so use your best tools to get your child smiling and happy before even arriving at practice!
+If your child notices you tensing up every time you attend practice because you dread them screaming during class, they’re going to notice and feel even tenser.
+Get your child excited for class.
+Get them ready early, talk about swim class, or play fun music in the car on the way to class!
+There are many ways, so use your best tools to get your child smiling and happy before arriving at practice!

 5. Possibly, Removing Yourself

-One of the tactics I have used before, and many other instructors have also used, is often asking the parents to step out.
-Occasionally with younger children, they are crying because they can see their parents in the vicinity but are not with them.
-Instructors may ask parents to step outside of the child’s direct line of sight, where you can watch from the outside, and that can help a child relax significantly.
+One of the tactics myself and other instructors have used, is often asking the parents to step out.
+Occasionally, younger children, cry because they see their parents in the vicinity but are not with them.
+Instructors may ask parents to step outside of the child’s direct line of sight.
+But, you can still watch from the outside, and this can help a child relax significantly.